fbpx

 In many ways, your body adapts to frigid temperatures similarly to how it adapts to intense workouts: it’s uncomfortable initially, but as your body adapts, it becomes stronger.

-When you jump into ice-cold water, your central nervous system causes the blood vessels in your extremities to constrict to force the warm blood to your vital organs.
-As a result, circulation in your arms and legs gets temporarily restricted.
+When you submerge yourself in ice-cold water, your central nervous system causes the blood vessels in your extremities to constrict, in order to shuttle warm blood to your vital organs.
+(Your body is shocked by the cold and rushes blood to your heart and other organs as a protection mechanism.)
+As a result, the circulation in your arms and legs is temporarily restricted.

-However, once you get out of the cold water, your blood vessels dilate, thus triggering increased blood flow to the muscle tissue in your extremities and skin.
+But when you get out of the cold water, your blood vessels dilate (i.e., get wider than normal), thus triggering increased blood flow to the muscle tissue in your extremities and skin.
+While that increase in blood flow is temporary, it brings a rapid influx of oxygen and nutrients to the affected tissue, enabling it to heal and repair quicker (leading to increased recovery).

 My first ice bath at home felt pretty intense.

-Making the conscious decision to submerge yourself in cold water requires discipline and mental strength — especially if the temperature outside the tub is in freezing territory.
+Making the conscious decision to submerge yourself in cold water causes the activation of your sympathetic nervous system — the one that triggers the “fight or flight” response.
+As a result, cold plunging requires discipline and mental strength, especially if the temperature outside the tub is in freezing territory.

-I got my Cold Plunge tub delivered in November 2021 — just as temperatures started dropping in Georgia — and we had several days in the low 30s at the time.
+I got my first Plunge tub delivered in November 2021 — a few months after I had taken my first ice bath and just as temperatures started dropping in Georgia (we had several days in the low 30s at the time).

 Let me tell you this: it’s a pure mind game to strip down to your underwear (or bathing suit) in freezing temperatures, knowing that you’re about to feel even colder as you enter the tub.
 It’s brutal.